marlietandoc/marlietandoc.github.io/content/project/example/index.md

 ---
 title: Memory errors in behavior, brains, and machines
 summary: Our memories are not perfect recordings of the past.
 But instead are prone to error, misinformation, and bias.
 As part of my PhD, I have been identifying what memories are most susceptible to such errors.
-By combining behavioral experiments, fMRI, and neural networks, we show that similar kinds of memory biases exist in humans and machines.
+By combining behavioral experiments, fMRI, and neural networks, we show that remarkably similar memory errors exist in humans and machines.
 We also find that these biases are not random mistakes, but are a product of an optimal learning system.